Why You Can't Buy Money Orders Online

 Some of the confusion that arises when searching online is innocent, and some of it is a result of deception.
 Legitimate companies (such as Western Union) offer both money orders and online money transfers, and the search engines seem to get mixed up on the differences.
 Other companies know that you’re looking for an online money order, and they hope to helpfully offer the next best thing: online money transfers.
 Finally, some advertisers hope you can’t tell the difference between a money order and a money transfer.

-Risk to Vendors
+Risk for Vendors

 Why would the existing money order issuers (who already know how to earn a profit selling money orders) stay away from selling online?